This movie provides examples of:

 - Product Placement Big time.
-Products they mention by name include Ho-Hos, Milkduds, ICE Es, Taco Bell and Sweetarts.
+Products they mention by name include Ho-Hos, Milkduds, ICEEs, Taco Bell, SweeTarts, and Corn Nuts.

 - The Voiceless: Link, for most of the movie.
 Though he does pick up some words, he only understands about half of what he says, so he communicates primarily through body language.